Moovit: Controversy

-Moovit and public transport (transit)
+Popularity of Moovit in public transport

-Santos and Nikolaev (2021) explore the association between the popularity of searches in Google using the term “Moovit” and the share of workers that commute by public transport.
-They focus on metropolitan areas in the United States over the period 2010 to 2019 and find a positive correlation.
+In 2021, a study by Georgina Santos and Nikolay Nikolaev explored the association between the popularity of searches on Google related to Moovit and the share of workers who commute by public transport.
+The study focused on metropolitan areas in the United States from 2010 to 2019 and found a positive correlation.
 They speculate that metropolitan areas with pre-existing higher shares of workers commuting by public transport tend to be metropolitan areas where use of Moovit is more likely.